 We hope that parents never feel the need to make a formal complaint.
-However, we know that there will be times when parents may wish to raise concerns and issues with the school, including making a formal complaint in writing.
-Parents wishing to raise a concern, make a inquiry or make a complaint are encouraged to discuss the matter …
+However, we know that there will be times when parents may wish to raise concerns and issues with the school, including making a formal complaint.
+Parents wishing to raise a concern, make a inquiry or make an informal complaint are encouraged to discuss the matter …

 Parents can be assured that all complaints are dealt with in confidence.
 Where a complaint concerns a member of staff, parents should be aware that if they want the matter to be addressed by the school (usually the Headteacher or other senior member of staff) then any issues raised verbally or in writing may be shared directly with the member of staff concerned in order to give them an opportunity to consider the matter, share their view and consider an appropriate response to the parent.